 Vehicle permits are often required when parking at Washington’s sno-parks.
 The Salmon La Sac Sno-Park includes snowshoe, backcountry skiing, and groomed snowmobile trails and requires a permit or day pass to park.

-Sno-park permits are available from November 1 through April 30 and can be purchased online or from varies vendors and retail locations.
+Sno-park permits are available from November 1 through April 30 and can be purchased online or from various vendors and retail locations.
 Learn more about permits for snowmobile and non-motorized sno-parks.